 Create a supportive community:

 Continued exploration of attachment, complemented by an introduction to statistical tests used in psychological research.
+Students will delve deeper into psychological approaches and critical issues and debates within the field.
+Students will also prepare for UCAS exams and complete these during the final term.

 Develop the individual: